MSc

 Skills

-Throughout this course, students will develop skills, qualities, and expertise that will make them extremely marketable to employers.
-On this course you will:
+Throughout this course, you’ll develop skills, qualities, and expertise that will make you extremely marketable to employers.
+On this course you’ll:

-• Develop specialized technical skills in the areas of data handling, data management, data analytics and data mining, relational modelling, cryptography, and system security
+• Develop specialised technical skills in the areas of data handling, data management, data analytics and data mining, relational modelling, cryptography, and system security

 • Develop subject-specific expertise, including an awareness of the legal, social, ethical and professional issues involved in handling data, and knowledge of statistical techniques and methods for large data sets